osisoft/AVEVA-Adapter-BACnet-Docs/V1/Configuration/OSIsoft Adapter for BACnet data selection configuration.md

 **Note:** The device configuration is read only and only supports HTTP GET.

-The device configuration information can be used to make data selection.
+The device configuration may be used to choose an appropriate DataCollectionMode when configuring data selection.
 The following is an example of BACnet device configuration that contains one routed device:
 ```json
 {
   "10.12.8.64_419": {